 Do you enjoy the mutual abiding He has called you to?

 Verses 5-8: Test yourselves to see if you are in the faith; examine yourselves!
 Or do you not recognize this about yourselves, that Jesus Christ is in you–unless you fail the test?
 But I trust that you will realize that we ourselves do not fail the test.
 Now we pray to God that you do no wrong; not that we ourselves may appear approved, but that you may do what is right, even though we may appear unapproved.
 For we can do nothing against the truth, but only for the truth.

-Our maturity is manifested not in being able to cut away portions of Scripture that do not apply, but in realizing I am under the Word, I must listen to Him, know Him.
+This call also requires the patience to walk with Him at His pace, day by day.
+Our maturity is manifested not in being able to cut away portions of Scripture that we deem inappropriate, but in realizing I am under the Word, I must listen to Him, and know Him.
 No person is in a position to judge the Word of God, but rather we must be attentive to the Spirit as He uses the Word in our lives, as He wills.
 And then I can rejoice to hear James’ call to let the indwelling word sanctify me (See James 1:18-25)!

 It is His sweet mercy to slowly reveal more parts of our hearts and minds that need His cleansing; and as He does may we humbly crucify those parts of our flesh and enjoy more of the life He has in store for us.

 To enjoy a sample Scripture Meditation on abiding and prayer, click here.